stevana/stateful-pbt-with-fakes/README.md

 John that you can get far by merely property-based testing those pure fragments.

-However I also think that stateful and parallel testing is almost equally important for many non-trivial software systems.
+However, I also think that stateful and parallel testing is almost equally important for many non-trivial software systems.
 Most systems in industry will have some database, stateful protocol or use concurrent data structures, which all benefit from the stateful and parallel